 This guide was prepared in collaboration with a number of fly fishing experts and aficionados––both local clubs and leaders looking to improve the fly fishing possibilities as well as international competitors and people coping with a fly fishing addiction ;).
 Regular updates will be maintained below, so check back as you dream and begin to plan an unforgettable fly fishing adventure.
 And please, comment on this post with your questions or input for possible future inclusion.

-Regions and Waters for Fly Fishing in Montenegro
+Regions for Fly Fishing in Montenegro

 Fly fishing in Montenegro is categorized by region and municipal districts to aid people in knowing where waterways are located.
 Rankings are given out of a 10-point basis compared to global fly fishing destinations.
 These rankings are assigned and revised in consultation with multiple fly fishing hobbyists and/or professionals to prepare the complete guide to fly fishing in Montenegro.